 There are different definitions of FASD under the “umbrella term” so it is best to find the one that is used in your own state or country when talking about FASD.
 Just remember that terms are different for different countries – which also adds to confusion for the public.

-From Proof Alliance in the United States:
+From Proof Alliance in the United States of America:

 Children with prenatal alcohol exposure are at risk of having fetal alcohol spectrum disorders (FASD).
 FASD is not a diagnosis but rather an umbrella term describing the range of birth defects caused by prenatal alcohol exposure.
 These effects may include physical, mental, behavioral, and/or learning disabilities with possible lifelong implications.